onzfonz/comp227/src/content/8/en/part8d.md

     name: "Game Boy",
     gameCount: 1046,
     description: "AA Battery monster, here we come!",
-    kind: "basic" // highlight-line
+    category: "basic" // highlight-line
   },
   {
     name: "DS",
     gameCount: 1791,
     numberOfScreens: 2,
-    kind: "dual" // highlight-line
+    category: "dual" // highlight-line
   },
   {
     name: "Game Boy Advance",
     gameCount: 1538,
     description: "The SP version was OP",
-    kind: "basic" // highlight-line
+    category: "basic" // highlight-line
   },
   {
     name: "Virtual Boy",
     gameCount: 22,
     description: "All Hail The Greatest system everrrrr",
     agreement: "http://sebastianmihai.com/virtual-boy-warnings.html"
-    kind: "vr" // highlight-line
+    category: "vr" // highlight-line
   },
   {
     name: "Game Boy Color",
     gameCount: 916,
     description: "Game Boy Color...Get Into It!",
-    kind: "basic",
+    category: "basic",
   },
 ];
 ```

-Now we know that both interfaces `HandheldBasic` and `HandheldVirtual` share not only the base attributes but also an attribute called `description`, which is a string in both interfaces.
+Now we know that both interfaces `HandheldBasic` and `HandheldVirtual` share not only the base attributes but also an attribute called `description`, which is a `string` in both interfaces.

 Your first task is to declare a new interface that includes the `description` attribute and extends the `HandheldBase` interface.
 Then modify the code so that you can remove the `description` attribute from both `HandheldBasic` and `HandheldVirtual` without getting any errors.

 Then create a component `System` that renders all attributes of each type of Handheld.
-Use a switch case-based exhaustive type checking!
+**Use switch case-based exhaustive type checking!**
 Use the new component in component `Content`.

 Lastly, add another handheld interface with the following attributes:
 `name`, `gameCount`, `description` and `colors`, the latter being a string array.